SchmidteServices/activeTAPI-Dyn365/README.md

 In case of any question, [contact us by e-mail](mailto:support@activeTAPI.net).

-&copy; 2019, Schmidt e-Services GmbH i.L
+&copy; 2020, Schmidt e-Services GmbH i.L
-Niedernhausener Straße 59a
+Niedernhausener Strasse 59a
 D-65207 Wiesbaden